We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When it comes to data security, most online therapy services have mechanisms for keeping your information secure and some even allow you to remain anonymous.
 Most use special data encryption that’s similar to the type of protection your data would have at a bank.

-Looking into therapy online can be the first step in healing your relationship and a commitment to growing together.
+Looking into therapy online might be the first step in healing your relationship and a commitment to growing together.